e-q/okcolors.nvim/README.md

 - [Rosé Pine for NeoVim](https://github.com/rose-pine/neovim) by the Rosé Pine developers

+The palette is specified by the code at [e-q/okcolors](https://github.com/e-q/okcolors).

+This NeoVim plugin provides a colorscheme that combines the OkColors palette with my personal preferences for syntax highlighting.

 Two variants are included:

-- `okcolors-smooth` which uses fairly uniform saturation, excepting the red and magenta meant to catch the eye.
+- **Smooth** uses fairly uniform Chroma (saturation).
 All foreground/background combinations meet the draft WCAG 3 contrast requirement for "fluently readable" text.
-- `okcolors-sharp`, which employs darker black tones and deeper saturation for colored text where possible, while maintaining readable contrast requirements.
+- **Sharp** employs darker black tones and deeper saturation for colored text where possible, while maintaining readable contrast requirements.

 Each variant defines light and dark versions, which are automatically set according to